seanpmaxwell/overnight/README.md

 ### What is it
 This is an easy tool for removing boilerplate code around json-web-tokens (jwt).
-You can get your token strings and middleware with just one line of code. @overnightJS/core is a sister library to add TypeScript decorators for methods meant to call Express routes. @overnightjs/jwt does not require
-@overnightjs/core but they do work beautifully together.
+You can get your token and middleware with just one line of code. @overnightJS/core is a sister library to add TypeScript decorators for methods meant to call Express routes and is not required for @overnightjs/jwt but they do work beautifully together.

 ### Features
-* `jwt` and `jwtmiddleware` functions which can pull the secret-string and expiration-time directly from the environment variables.
+* `JwtManager` class which, when when used statically, can pulled the JWT expiration and secret from the environment variables.
-* `JwtHandler` class which can be passed a secret and expiration time if you wish to set those from your code instead of the environment variables.
+* When used as an instance-object, `JwtManager` can be dynamically passed the JWT expiration and secret if you prefer to set them through the code.
-* Default values for the secret and expiration.
+* Default values for the secret and expiration when used statically.
 Which is convenient for a development environment.
 * SecureRequest ExpressJS router object.
 * Fully type-safe :)